The prophet exhorts to praise God, 1-3, for his great works, 4, 5; for his judgments on the wicked, 6-9; and for his goodness to the godly, 10-15.

 I shall be anointed with fresh oil.

-11 My eye also shall see my desire on my enemies,/
+11 My eye has also seen my enemies,/

 12 The righteous shall flourish like the palm-tree./